 In fact, do a quick internet research on talent agencies.
 You’ll find that the percentage of L.A. and N.Y. agencies servicing voice talent is equitable compared to the number of agencies in other markets.
 Then, look at where the auditions are coming from in the industry.
 The bottom line is there is more voiceover work available outside of L.A. and N.Y!

 Without naming names, I have heard other major national voice talent say that they are able to get more work out of L.A. and N.Y after leaving those markets because the auditioning process is different and less demanding on the talent.
 One talent explained it this way, “When I was in L.A.
 I was required to go into a studio to audition for a job.
 That meant that at best, because of the traffic and conditions in L.A.
 I could only get to generally no more than four auditions a day.
-If I landed a job, that actually cut down on my auditions.
+If I had a job that day, that actually cut down on my auditions.
 Now that I’m no longer living in the market, they obviously can’t require me to come into the studio for an audition so I can get more auditions in.
 As a result, I can audition in numerous cities either by emailing an audition or by a live ISDN audition, and I get more work!”
+See my point?
+You are not at a disadvantage just because you don't live in L.A. or N.Y.

 Then, consider the exploding eLearning and corporate narration industry.
 Very, very few companies run these types of jobs through L.A. or N.Y.
 They tend to use local companies or production companies that specialize in these formats.
 In fact, my experience is that most of the eLearning work is coming from international companies.